 (l) the principle set out in section 10(1).

+[Section 9 amended by No. 49 of 2010 s.
+39.]

 10. Principle of child participation

 (1) If a decision under this Act is likely to have a significant impact on a child’s life then, for the purpose of ensuring that the child is able to participate in the decision-making process, the child should be given —